 She has published numerous book chapters, as well as peer-reviewed articles in journals such as Family Relations, Behavioral Sciences and the Law, Journal of Applied Social Psychology, Journal of Social and Personal Relationships, Journal of Selected Papers in Asian Studies, Journal of Early Adolescence, and Psychology of Women Quarterly.
-Colleen has been awarded over $2 million in grants.
-Her work includes both quantitative and qualitative components and uses a range of methods including surveys, interviews, content analyses, observations, secondary data analyses and focus groups.
+Murray has been awarded over $2 million in grants.
+Her work includes both quantitative and qualitative components and uses a range of methods including surveys, interviews, content analysis, observations, secondary data analysis and focus groups.

-Colleen is also conducting analyses of interview and survey data collected with her graduate students on the experiences of mixed-document status immigrant families from Mexico and Central America.
+Murray is also conducting analysis of interview and survey data collected with her graduate students on the experiences of mixed-document status immigrant families from Mexico and Central America.
 This study of families, in which some members are documented immigrants and others are not, is also being used to test and refine a culturally-responsive theoretical model of family stress-in-context that they have been developing.

 She has several on-going projects with current doctoral students and recent graduates.
 Here are some examples: